mmallek/puppy/visited_dogs.md

 ![Kalli](Kali.jpg)

 Bluetick Coonhound / Heeler Female, roughly 2 years.

+When we saw her in the kennel she looked hurt but it turned out she was leaning against the wall in an attempt to stay farther away from Quaker.
+Took a couple tries to get her to come out of the kennel and she immediately climbed into Maritza's lap.
+She seemed pretty afraid of the general kennel commotion.

+On the leash, when walking/running, she was very high energy, pulled a lot on the leash and was very excited to run and smell a lot of things.
+She calmed down _immensley_ as soon as we stopped and I tried to interact with her.
+She was very timid, insecure, and submissive.
+She behaved very well and was very loving, sweet, and eager to please, but still too timid to really do much interaction.
+She seemd very attentive, almost to a fault, but she seemed to know sit and down.

+She eventually warmed up to me, pretty quickly to Maritza, but was still quite shy.
+Didn't know commands and was nervous about trying to do what we wanted just right.
+I gave her some treats, but she didn't eat them until she was left alone and could drop them and eat then off the ground.
+She didn't seem very rewarded by them, or by praise for that matter.
+Clearly at some point she has been strongly motivated by some strong negative reinforcement.

 She seemed to like Maritza more than Lee, or else be more nervous around Lee.
 But, sometimes she just went to whoever wasn't holding the leash.
 She would come over and totally bury her head in your lap and seemed to not want to look up.
 Very shy.
 She tried to kiss/play with Maritza a bit but since Maritza doesn't actually know how to play with dogs in that way it's hard to assess.
 She was a little mouthy but it didn't really frighten Maritza.
 Her tameness and lack of confidence actually made Maritza feel a little bit more confident about training and commands.